Treason's Harbour: Plot summary

 Admiral Ives tells Aubrey the sad news that Surprise is to return to England to be sold out of the service.
 Maturin is in a mood to gamble at cards.
 Wray loses a large sum of money to Maturin playing piquet, and is unable to pay his debt.
-Maturin asks for naval favors in return, like a ship for recently-promoted Pullings.
+Maturin asks for naval favours in return, like a ship for recently-promoted Pullings.
 Before dispatching Surprise to England, Ives asks Aubrey to take the Adriatic convoy up to Trieste, where he meets Captain Cotton of HMS Nymphe.
 Nymphe has just rescued the escaped prisoner-of-war, Lieutenant Charles Fielding.
 Maturin removes a bullet from the brave and jealous man.
 He hears the rumour of Aubrey's liaison with his wife and refuses to return to Malta on Surprise, challenging Aubrey to a duel when they next meet on land.
 On the return journey Captain Dundas, on HMS Edinburgh, tells Aubrey of a French privateer, which Aubrey then captures with Dryad in convoy.
 The chase delays Surprise into Malta, so the news of Lieutenant Fielding's rescue has begun to circulate.
 Maturin speeds to Mrs Fielding's house, but she is not home.
 Lesueur and Boulay, a double agent on the Governor's staff, arrive to kill her, as she is of no more use to them, and have already killed Ponto.
 Maturin quietly listens to their conversation until they leave.
 When she arrives, he takes her aboard the Surprise, saving her life.

 Admiral Ives orders Aubrey to sail to Zambra on the Barbary Coast to persuade the Dey of Mascara not to molest British ships, in convoy with HMS Pollux, which is returning Admiral Harte to England.
 While Pollux waits at the entrance of the Bay of Zambra, the French Mars with two frigates fire on her, with a fierce ensuing battle.
 Pollux blows up, killing all 500 aboard, but not before she severely damages Mars.
 The two frigates chase Surprise deep into the bay until the heavier frigate runs aground on a reef.
 Her smaller consort deserts the fight.
 On the political advice of Maturin, Aubrey sets sail for Gibraltar.
 This ambush on a voyage known to so few makes it clear that someone highly placed in the British command betrayed them to the French.
 Maturin hopes Wray will find the traitor out and destroy the French spy networks.